ietf-wg-alto/draft-ietf-alto-unified-props-new/introduction.md

 Second, the EPS only allows endpoints identified by global communication addresses.
 However, many other generic entities like PIDs may not have global identifiers.
-Even for Internet addresses, there may be some local IP addresses and anycast IP addresses which are also not global unique.
+Even for Internet addresses, there may be some local IP addresses and anycast IP addresses which are also not globally unique.

 Third, the EPS is only defined as a POST-mode service.
 Clients must request the properties for an explicit set of endpoint addresses.
 By contrast, [](#RFC7285) defines a GET-mode cost map resource which returns all available costs, so a client can get a full set of costs once, and then processes costs lookups without querying the ALTO server. [](#RFC7285) does not define a similar service for endpoint properties.
-At first a map of endpoint properties might seem impractical, because it could require enumerating the property value for every possible endpoint.
-But in practice, it is highly unlikely that properties will be defined for every endpoint address.
+At first, a map of endpoint properties might seem impractical, because it could require enumerating the property value for every possible endpoint.
+However, in practice, it is highly unlikely that properties will be defined for every endpoint address.
 It is much more likely that properties may be defined for only a subset of endpoint addresses, and the specification of properties uses an aggregation representation to allow enumeration.
 This is